Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 ### Routing capabilities

-Let's now understand how Kong matches a request to the configured `hosts`, `uris` and `methods` properties (or fields) of your API.
+Let's now discuss how Kong matches a request to the configured `hosts`, `uris` and `methods` properties (or fields) of your API.
 Note that all three of these fields are **optional**, but at least **one of them** must be specified.
 For a client request to match an API:

 - The request **must** include **all** of the configured fields